-- •Use of violence, force, coercion, threat, intimidation, harassment, hazing or similar conduct; - · Use of disrespectful or obscene language; - Willfully causing or attempting to cause damage to private or school property, stealing or attempting to steal private or school property; - Tampering with equipment; - Causing or attempting to cause physical injury to a school employee or to any student.
-Physical injury caused by accident, self-defense, or other action undertaken on the reasonable belief that it was necessary to protect some person shall not constitute a violation of this rule: - Threatening or intimidating any student or school system employee; - Knowingly possessing, handling, or transmitting any object or material - that is ordinarily or generally considered a weapon on campus or at an institute function will result in a termination for not less than one semester. - Student conduct deemed to be insubordinate by an administrator or designee; - Bomb threats, or false fire alarms involving Institute property or personnel; - Coming to campus or an institute function under the influence of, or using, dispensing, or possessing on campus or at an Institute function a controlled or mood altering substance, such as steroids, marijuana, inhalants, alcohol or other drugs; - Use of or possession of tobacco on campus by a minor or smoking in undesignated areas; - Insubordination or being found to be habitually disobedient; - On-campus participation in outside organizations or activities which constitute a danger to other students or interfere with school purposes; - · Possession of pornographic materials; - Engaging in any activity forbidden by federal law, the laws of the State of South Dakota or the ordinances of the City of Sioux Falls, which activity constitutes a danger to other students or interferes with the Institute's purposes or policies; - Failure to maintain program academic requirements; - Acts of dishonesty, including cheating and plagiarism or other forms of dishonesty relating to academic achievement; - Forgery or misrepresentation or misuse of any document, record, or instrument or identification; - Wearing clothing depicting profane language, suggestive themes, messages related to drugs, alcohol, sex, gangs, racism, or violence, or any clothing items that may be disruptive or distractive to the educational process; - Situations in which the student's misconduct is of such a nature that continuation of the student at the Institute would clearly be detrimental to the physical safety of the student or would be clearly detrimental to the education, welfare, or safety of the student or other students; - Reckless or exhibition driving on campus parking lots or streets serving the campus.
+- •Use of violence, force, coercion, threat, intimidation, harassment, hazing or similar conduct; - · Use of disrespectful or obscene language; - Willfully causing or attempting to cause damage to private or school property, stealing or attempting to steal private or school property; Tampering with equipment; - Iampering with equipment - Causing or attempting to cause physical injury to a school employee or to any student.
+Physical injury caused by accident, self-defense, or other action undertaken on the reasonable belief that it was necessary to protect some person shall not constitute a violation of this rule; - Threatening or intimidating any student or school system employee; - Knowingly possessing, handling, or transmitting any object or material that is ordinarily or generally considered a weapon on campus or at an institute function will result in a termination for not less than one semester. - Student conduct deemed to be insubordinate by an administrator or designee; - Bomb threats, or false fire alarms involving Institute property or personnel; - Coming to campus or an institute function under the influence of, or using, dispensing, or possessing on campus or at an Institute function a controlled or mood altering substance, such as steroids, marijuana, inhalants, alcohol or other drugs; - Use of or possession of tobacco on campus by a minor or smoking in undesignated areas; - Insubordination or being found to be habitually disobedient; - On-campus participation in outside organizations or activities which constitute a danger to other students or interfere with school purposes; - Possession of pornographic materials; - Engaging in any activity forbidden by federal law, the laws of the State of South Dakota or the ordinances of the City of Sioux Falls, which activity constitutes a danger to other students or interferes with the Institute's purposes or policies; - · Failure to maintain program academic requirements; - Acts of dishonesty, including cheating and plagiarism or other forms of dishonesty relating to academic achievement; - Forgery or misrepresentation or misuse of any document, record, or instrument or identification; - Wearing clothing depicting profane language, suggestive themes, messages related to drugs, alcohol, sex, gangs, racism, or violence, or any clothing items that may be disruptive or distractive to the educational process; - Situations in which the student's misconduct is of such a nature that continuation of the student at the Institute would clearly be detrimental to the physical safety of the student or would be clearly detrimental to the education, welfare, or safety of the student or other students; - Reckless or exhibition driving on campus parking lots or streets serving the campus. - Sexual or other harrassment of a Southeast employee or student. - Failure to adhere to Southeast's computer usage policy as outlined in this catalog and the STI website. (www.southeasttech.edu) - Students, both residents and non-residents, breaking STI on-campus housing rules or regulations may be disciplined or fined.